Wishing you knew more about Aboriginal culture? Search no more.

 Learning about Aboriginal culture specifically gives you an understanding of a vast history of this continent that history books and lessons struggle to capture or convey.
 It is also an opportunity to understand the damage invasion and colonisation did to Aboriginal culture.

 When you know Aboriginal perspectives you can bring a greater understanding to your and other peoples' lives.
-Just think about the massive bushfires that devastate Australia time and again – if more authorities had Aboriginal cultural knowledge, they might prepare the land differently.
+Just think about the massive bushfires that devastate Australia time and again – if more authorities had and applied Aboriginal cultural knowledge, they might prepare the land differently.

 Carla Rogers, a co-director of Evolve Communities, knows why we need to learn more about Aboriginal culture: